braze-inc/braze-docs/_lang/fr/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

   "id": (string) unique id of this event,
-  "user_id": (string) Braze user id of the user, "external_user_id": (string) External ID of the user, "state_change_source  ": (string) Source of the state change, e.g: REST, SDK, Dashboard, Preference Center etc., "channel": (string) either 'sms', 'email', or 'whats_app', "time": (int) 10-digit UTC time of the event in seconds since the epoch, "timezone": (string) IANA time zone of the user at the time of the event,
+  "user_id": (string) Braze user id of the user, "external_user_id": (string) External ID of the user, "state_change_source": (string) Source of the state change, e.g: REST, SDK, Dashboard, Preference Center etc., "channel": (string) either 'sms', 'email', or 'whats_app', "time": (int) 10-digit UTC time of the event in seconds since the epoch, "timezone": (string) IANA time zone of the user at the time of the event,